Career Timeline of Kash Patel: Major Achievements and Milestones

 In January 2025, Kash Patel appeared before the Senate Committee on the Judiciary.

-In April 2025, Kash Patel served as acting director of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) from February to April.
+In April 2025, Kash Patel was replaced as acting director of the Bureau of Alcohol, Tobacco, Firearms and Explosives after serving in the role since February.